 Kenya had several chances

-Jacob Kelli gave Kenya the equalizer in added time of the first half when he beat defender Ivan Bukenya to the ball and lobbed over Buule Godwin in goal.
+Jacob Kelli gave Kenya the equalizer in added time of the first half when he beat defender Ivan Bukenya to the ball and lobbed over Buule Godwin

 The winner came in the 50th minute when leading scorer (5) Dan Sserunkuma capitalized on Charles Ballah’s hesitation in clearing to lob over advancing Kenya goalie Mohamed Musa.